Utena - cookie catalog

 Episode 14, Kanae and Akio

-Akio tries to lure Utena into telling a lie, saying that students here don’t fight.
+Akio tries to lure Utena into a lie, saying that students here don’t fight.
 She sidesteps it neatly.

 Utena is eating a long cookie.